 Quick Answer

-Updated May 2026: Adobe Creative Cloud is strongest for video editors who need more than a timeline.
-Premiere handles the edit, After Effects handles motion graphics and compositing, Audition handles deeper audio cleanup, Media Encoder handles export queues, and Frame.io helps with review.
+Updated June 2026: Adobe Creative Cloud is strongest for video editors who need more than a timeline.
+Premiere handles the edit, After Effects handles motion graphics and compositing, Audition handles deeper audio cleanup, Media Encoder handles export queues, Frame.io helps with review, and Adobe Express/Firefly help with social deliverables and AI-assisted creative work.

-Adobe currently lists Premiere from US$22.99/mo on the annual billed monthly plan, while Creative Cloud Pro is regularly US$69.99/mo before active promotions.
+Adobe currently lists Premiere and After Effects single-app plans at US$22.99/month annual billed monthly.
+Adobe lists Creative Cloud Pro regularly at US$69.99/month, with new-subscriber promos sometimes shown at US$34.99/month for the first 3 months.
 Always verify the current checkout price before subscribing.

 This page may include affiliate links.